tomcritchlow/tomcritchlow.github.io/_posts/2019-11-19-optimism-operating-system.md

 ---
-layout: tufte
+layout: strategy
-title: Yes! and...
-subtitle: How to be effective in the theatre of work
+title: Optimism as an Operating System
+subtitle: Yes!
+And... part 2
 tags: strategy
 og: https://tomcritchlow.com/images/yes-and-og-2.png
 ---

-This is part 2 in a 4-part series called *Yes!
+*This is part 2 in a 4-part series called *Yes!
 And…* - exploring the relationship between the theatre of work, the consultant as improv actor and the generative positivity of Yes!
-And… [Catch up on chapter 1 here](https://tomcritchlow.com/2019/11/18/yes-and/).
+And… [Catch up on chapter 1 here](https://tomcritchlow.com/2019/11/18/yes-and/).*

-# Chapter 2 - Optimism as an Operating System

 The consultant thrives on problems.
 Things to be “fixed”, “solved” and “improved”.
 As a result it can be natural to take pleasure in identifying problems.
 That smell of a fresh client - waiting to be carved up by sharp 2x2s.
 A client with problems is a *good client* for a consultant.